-Our commitment to education means that we are making an impression — and an investment — in our workforce and in our community.
-Whether it’s earning a bachelor’s degree, master’s degree, PhD or advanced certifications, we want our employees to pursue — and achieve — their academic goals.
-As central Virginia’s only academic medical center and as part of Virginia Commonwealth University (VCU), Virginia’s largest public university, our commitment to higher education amounts to more than a benefit to working here.
+Our commitment to education means that we are making an impression – and an investment – in our workforce and in our community.
+We want our team members to pursue – and achieve – their academic goals, whether that means earning a bachelor’s degree, master’s degree, Ph.D. or advanced certification.
+We also want them to enhance their personal knowledge base through targeted educational offerings, As Central Virginia’s only academic medical center and as part of Virginia’s largest public university, our commitment to education amounts to more than a benefit to working here.
 It’s our way of life.

 In 2015, we gave 1,215 team members and 169 of their dependents $5,877,884.57 to help advance their educations.
 This life-changing assistance has always been one of our most-appreciated benefits.

 Full-time team members may take up to 18 credit hours per fiscal year.
 Further, we provide an online service, EdAssist, for our team members who are seeking advanced degrees.
 Highlights of EdAssist include free education counseling, access to discounts and 24/7 support.